Oscar History

 "Every Day More Wicked" is fun enough, a skewed recap of Act One that accounts for the year-long pause between the movies.
 The callbacks to some of the first chapter's most viral moments, visual gags, and choreographies scream of reshoot panic, but they are the sort of fan service one is all too willing to accept from a big-budget Hollywood circus.
 Yet the cracks are already showing, including the strain in Michelle Yeoh's voice as she tries to sing the Morrible parts of the song and fails so miserably it may give the actress' fans second-hand embarrassment.
 Her non-musical passages aren't much better, though there are some nice comedic beats with the Good Witch.

 By the time we've gotten through the bulk of extraneous stuff and arrived at Ariana Grande's much-ballyhooed rendition of Glinda's "I Couldn't Be Happier" sung soliloquy, whatever generosity still existed for Chu's directorial approach vanishes into thin air.
 The actress turned pop princess turned Oscar-nominated thespian is giving it her all, opting for a more introspective take on the lyrics that eschews the propagandist extravagance with which Kristin Chenoweth and Megan Hilty colored their Glindas.
-To further this point, Chu takes a cue from Rob Marshall's treatment of Cinderella in Into the Woods, staging the meat of the song as an internal monologue, unraveling while time is frozen.
+To further this point, Chu takes a cue from the original staging and Rob Marshall's treatment of Cinderella in Into the Woods, constructing part of the song as an internal monologue aside, unraveling while time is frozen.

 The issue lies in how poorly this is communicated, as if there's a schism between the overall vision for how the scene should play out and the camera's mediation.
 In other words, the design is there, the suspended time effects are there, Grande's performance is there and as miraculous as it was in part one, but basic filmmaking cogency and grammar have done like Elvis and left the building (I could not believe my eyes with a couple of continuity errors).
 Honestly, this review could be nothing but a string of such observations.
 "No Good Deed" feels oddly static despite a frantic camera, enacted as if toward a proscenium even when Chu shapeshifts the scene into an immersive flashback mess.